danyaaivanov/Team_Full_House_PEFT/README.md

 **Corresponding target:** 'France : Ratio of government expenditure to gross domestic product ( GDP ) from 2015 to 2025'

-That is a complete fail.
+This is a complete fail.

 * Finally, that is what we have got for Prefix Tuning on T5 model
 <p align="center"><img src="images/loss_tables_PT.png" width="400" /> <img src="images/metrics_tables_PT.png" width="400" /> </p>